ermites-io/passwd/README.md

 Changelog
 =========

-* v0.2.0: (MASTER BRANCH / NOT RELEASED/TAGGED THIS IS JUST MASTER).
+* v0.2.1: (MASTER BRANCH / NOT RELEASED/TAGGED THIS IS JUST MASTER).
+	* write key'd hash tests & concurrency tests.
+(ON GOING)

+* v0.2.0:
 	* added key'd hash ability (using sha3-256/384 instead sha1/sha256) based on facebook key'd hmac salt/hash using SetKey() on the profile before any operation. more [understanding](https://bristolcrypto.blogspot.com/2015/01/password-hashing-according-to-facebook.html)